What the literal fudgesicles! Where do I begin with this!?

 To start I simply gotta say that after having the chance to listen to all the tracks already, I think this was the perfect choice to place first.
 Out of all the songs I wholeheartedly believe this track is the one that truly encapsulates J-Hope‘s positive personality down to a tee.
 It’s so upbeat and lively that it serves as the perfect introduction to all the newcomers out there.
 In fact I’d say it’s such a hype song and it serves it’s purpose so well, I was kinda rooting for this to get the MV treatment.
 However it looks like that honor recently went to Airplane instead.
 It’s cool and all but this track could easily be it’s own title track too couldn’t it?

 I think that’s cuz over time people have been conditioned to think “mixtapes” have to be edgier, grittier, more dark, and that’s simply not the case or what this is attempting to be.
 Which ultimately makes this a breath of fresh air because it stands apart from the work done previously by his other fellow rappers of the group, Suga and RM.
 But don’t get me wrong, just because it’s not like theirs doesn’t mean these tracks lack fire and intensity.
 Not in the slightest.
-If anything these tracks all have good layering, interesting usage of samples, and instrumentation, to stimulate your ears and keep you vibing right along.
+If anything these tracks all have good layering, interesting usage of samples(not your same ol same ol ones either), and instrumentation, to stimulate your ears and keep you vibing right along.

 P.O.P.(Piece Of Piece) Pt.1 (The Mission Statement)